-As noted in the FY19 Remuneration Report, the Managing Director agreed to reduce his Fixed Annual Remuneration (FAR) to \$1.2 million in FY20 from \$1.5 million in FY19.
+As noted in the FY19 Remuneration report, the Managing Director agreed to reduce his Fixed Annual Remuneration (FAR) to \$1.2 million from \$1.5 million in FY20.
 The result has been a net reduction in his realisable remuneration despite the ongoing strategic and financial success of the Company.